ChrisPhillips-cminion/cp4i-demohub/src/pages/APICDevJam/Lab7/index.md

 Prerequisites: Labs 1-6

-## Subscribe o the Accessories Product
+## Subscribe to the Accessories Product

 In this section, you will subscribe to a plan for the Accessories Product using the IBM Consumer application.